 I remember the day I saw a sparrowhawk take a pigeon right in front of me in the center of town.
 It refused to let go and stayed there, only a few feet away.
 I had no camera that day and I was gutted.

 I don’t work from life so I need a camera, but if I did, I would still make sure to photograph the subject and catch the light.
-The brilliance of a landscape can be a fleeting moment and unless you have an extraordinary memory you’ll need to take a photo.
+The brilliance of a landscape can be a fleeting moment and when it’s gone, it’s gone.

-The same goes for still life and especially flowers.
-Get the basics drawn but record the color for later.
+Get the basics drawn but always record the color and light.

 Using Stock Images and Other Sources to Compose Your Art